EduardoLR10/pycrux/README.md

 There are 4 different types of errors available in the current version of the software:

-- Gust Error: it changes an existing bytes randomly.
+- Burst Error: it changes an existing bytes randomly.
 It will always change 2 or more bytes in sequence
 - Byte Error: it changes one existing byte randomly.
 - Bit Error: it changes a random bit in a randomly chosen byte.
 - Removal Error: it removes one existing byte randomly.